 If you’ve found yourself on this page, it is safe to assume you are in the music business, either on the music side and/or on the management side.
-You are probably researching what it may take or will require when choosing a music career.
+You are probably researching what it takes or is required to choose music as a career.
 You could also be an artiste with a recording contract awaiting your signature.

 This article will tell you all you need to know about royalties in the digital/streaming era.
 The possible leaks in your earnings that the label would be benefitting from.
-It isn’t illegal; ignorance is not an excuse to not be ripped off in the shark-infested music industry.
+It isn’t illegal; ignorance is no excuse to not get ripped off in a shark-infested music industry.

 In layman’s terms, the recording contract is simply the artiste handing over the ownership (copyrights) of their sound recordings to a label/production coy that then sells these recordings and gives a percentage of these sales to the artiste (royalties).